Al-Ala ibn al-Hadrami: Commander and governor in Bahrayn

-Under Abu Bakr's successor, Caliph Umar, al-Ala conquered the Sasanian Persian outposts along the coast of Bahrayn and launched a naval expedition under Arfaja, one of his lieutenants, which conquered an unspecified island off the Iranian coast.
+Under Umar, al-Ala conquered the Sasanian Persian outposts along the coast of Bahrayn and launched a naval expedition under Arfaja, one of his lieutenants, which conquered an unspecified island off the Iranian coast.
 The Arab force was withdrawn from the island possibly due to the disapproval of Umar, who was opposed to naval campaigning.
 Umar replaced al-Ala with Uthman ibn Abi al-As al-Thaqafi in 636 or 637.
 The reason for the dismissal, according to the historian Baloch, was two-fold: Umar's uneasiness keeping a governor that the Islamic prophet had dismissed and Uthman's request for the position.

 Al-Ala was nonetheless reappointed over Bahrayn in 637 after Umar recalled Uthman to his former post at Ta'if, possibly due to the caliph's displeasure at Uthman's naval expeditions against Indian ports which the caliph deemed an unnecessary risk to his men's safety.
 Al-Ala's jurisdiction also spanned the Yamama region adjacent to Bahrayn to the west.
 Despite orders to the contrary, al-Ala launched a naval expedition, though directed against the Sasanians in Fars.
 The expedition, though successful in its attack, ended in disaster for the Arabs when their vessels were wrecked at sea and al-Ala had to be rescued.
 Upon receiving news of the situation in the Persian Gulf, Umar issued orders condemning and dismissing al-Ala from the governorship of Bahrayn and the Yamama in 638.
 He was concurrently reassigned to the Sasanian front in Iraq, where he was placed under the command of his rival Sa'd ibn Abi Waqqas.
 The punishment of al-Ala for contravening Umar's prohibitions against naval expeditions likely influenced governors in other provinces of the Caliphate, especially Mu'awiya ibn Abi Sufyan in Syria, to not launch naval operations during Umar's rule, despite their ambitions to do so.

 Appointment to Basra and death

 The early Islamic sources date al-Ala's death to the year 14 AH (635 or 636 CE) or 21 AH (641 or 642 CE).
 He died on his way to Basra, to which Umar had appointed him governor.
-According to the historian 14 AH date is incompatible with the record of al-Ala's career, while the historian states the 21 AH date as the "less probable" year of al-Ala's death.
+According to the historian, the 14 AH date is incompatible with the record of al-Ala's career, while the historian states the 21 AH date as the "less probable" year of al-Ala's death.